Updated on 2024-12-16 GMT+08:00

 Request Body

 A request body is generally sent in structured format.
 It corresponds to Content-Type in the request header and transfers content except the request header.
-If the request body contains Chinese characters, set Content-type to utf-8, for example, Content-Type: application/json;utf-8.
+If the request body needs to support Chinese characters, set Content-type to UTF-8.
+For example, Content-Type: application/json; charset=utf-8.

 The request body varies between APIs.
 Some APIs do not require the request body, such as the APIs requested using the GET and DELETE methods.

-In the case of the API for obtaining a user token, the request parameters and parameter description can be obtained from the API request.
+For the API for creating an IAM user as an administrator, you can check the required request parameters and their description in the API request.
 The following provides an example request with a body included.
-Replace the italic fields in bold with the actual values.
+Replace the fields in bold with the actual values.

 Content-Type: application/json